This page helps you understand the way we use negative numbers in our filters

 Things get tricky when you start mixing min and max with negative numbers.
 Remember, -3 is less than -2!
 If you are not sure, enter the values below the same way that you would enter them into our config page.
 Read the English description and look at the picture to make sure the computer interprets your settings the way you intended.

-Notice: Undefined variable: min in /var/www/alldocs/main/MinMaxNegative/Index.html on line 46
+Notice: Undefined variable: max in /var/www/alldocs/main/MinMaxNegative/Index.html on line 55

-Show me stocks where: The price was down at least 5% in the last year.
+Show me stocks where: The RSI is at least 70.

 The blue area shows which stocks are selected by the filters.
 White areas show stocks which would be removed by the filters.